Mexico border referendum cancels massive Corona brewery

 The company had said the plant would be very water-efficient and would use only a tiny fraction of the water that is used every year in the area for agriculture.

-But business groups slammed the referendum, saying very few people voted.
+But business groups slammed the referendum, saying very few people voted: less than 5% of eligible voters in the Mexicali area turned out, possibly because of concerns over coronavirus.

 Business chambers said the decision will hurt investor confidence in Mexico.

 "A handful of people can't decide investments of billions of dollars," the Mexican Employers Federation said in a statement.
-"The results of the referendum are bad for the beer company and damaging to the country's economy, but they will be even worse for the residents of Mexicalli, who will see the jobs and development they had evaporate."
+"The results of the referendum are bad for the beer company and damaging to the country's economy, but they will be even worse for the residents of Mexicali, who will see the jobs and development they had evaporate."

 Alvarez said "of course we care a lot about investment, we are not against foreign investment, and we certainly not are going to oppose job creation, but we have to take people's opinion into account and take care of our natural resources."